PROJECT

 Last but not least, we increase the brand presence of the Destination Germany at home and abroad.
 The objectives in detail:

-The project is divided into three sections: audit, definition of requirements and implementation.
+The project is divided into three sections: audit, design and implementation.

 Within the scope of an audit, the current status was analysed professionally and in detail.
 Data types, content types and technical systems used by the involved partners were examined and evaluated with regard to their usability in a graph database.

-In the second part, the conception of a Knowledge Graph for the tourism location Germany is created.
-The concept to be developed should formulate the technical requirements for the Knowledge Graph as well as statements on operation and quality assurance.
+In the second section, the conception of the Knowledge Graph for the tourism location Germany was formulated on the basis of technical requirements, statements on operation and quality assurance.

-With the implementation, the system will be set up technically and the prerequisites for data integration and data export will be created.
-The Knowledge Graph will be accessible to the public starting in autumn.
+With the conversion, the system is set up technically and the prerequisites for data integration and data export are created.
+The Knowledge Graph has been accessible to the public since June 2023.

 The project group involves the GNTB, the Landesmarketingorganisationen (federal state marketing organisations) and the Magic Cities.
 The GNTB is Germany’s national tourist board promoting Germany as a travel destination abroad on behalf of the Federal Government.
 All over the world, the GNTB promotes Germany’s touristic diversity and thereby one of the biggest and most attractive brands – Germany as a travel destination.

 Marketing at federal state level is the responsibility of the respective LMO (federal state marketing organisation) as well as the regional bodies established under them.
-The marketing organisation Magic Cities Germany is also involved in the project.
+The Magic Cities Germany marketing organization is also involved in the project.
 They have joined forces to promote the ten largest German cities in selected overseas markets.

 The ODTA